ePages-de/epages-devportal/_posts/2019/2019-01-25-css-color-functions.md

 ---

 The CSS-in-JS debate, which is currently dominating my Twitter filter bubble, has reached a point where people can't even agree on [whether CSS is a programming language](https://twitter.com/laras126/status/1067058092083478528).
-In this post, I don't want to fuel this discussion - after all, at ePages we're using all of "traditional" CSS, CSS modules, and CSS-in-JS in our various projects.
+In this post, I don't want to fuel this discussion - after all, at ePages we've tried out all of "traditional" CSS, CSS modules, and CSS-in-JS for our various projects.
 Instead, I want to focus on how you can pair your old school calculus skills with modern CSS techniques to derive colors from a user defined palette.

 ## Let the users choose their colors